-- 3.1.1 Reportable matters are defined in the TSI Regulations via a combination of the type of safety occurrences (see 3.1.2) and the type of operation (see 3.1.3).
-The combination determines whether a safety occurrence is an immediately reportable matter, routine reportable matter, or not reportable. - 3.1.2 The TSI Regulations refer to the following types of safety occurrences: - a.
-An aircraft accident. - b.
-A reportable serious aircraft incident. - c.
-A loss of a separation standard between aircraft. - d.
-A declaration of an emergency in relation to an aircraft. - e.
-A serious property damage incident (external). - f.
-An aircraft incident. - g.
-An aircraft incident (external).

-- 3.1.3 The TSI Regulations refer to four categories of aircraft operations, each with different reporting obligations: - a.
-Category A (passenger transport) aircraft operation. - b.
-Category B (commercial non-passenger) aircraft operation. - c.
-Category C (non-commercial) aircraft operation. - d.
+- 3.1.1.
+Reportable matters are defined in the TSI Regulations via a combination of the type of safety occurrences (see 3.1.2) and the type of operation (see 3.1.3).
+The combination determines whether a safety occurrence is an immediately reportable matter, routine reportable matter, or not reportable. - 3.1.2.
+The TSI Regulations refer to the following types of safety occurrences. - a. an aircraft accident - b. a reportable serious aircraft incident - c. a loss of a separation standard between aircraft - d. a declaration of an emergency in relation to the aircraft - e. a serious property damage incident (external) - f. an aircraft incident - g. an aircraft incident (external). - 3.1.3.
+The TSI Regulations refer to four categories of aircraft operations, each with different reporting obligations: - a.
+Category A (passenger transport) aircraft operation - b.
+Category B (commercial non passenger) aircraft operation - c.
+Category C (non commercial) aircraft operation - d.
 Category D (type 2 RPA and certain uncrewed balloons) aircraft operation.

-Note: The full title of Categories A to C (as shown in 3.1.3) primarily relate to crewed aircraft operations.
-Uncrewed aircraft, including remotely piloted aircraft (RPA), fit into these categories as follows:

-- a.
-Category A: RPA conducting passenger transport aircraft operations (future). - b.
-Category B: type 1 RPA operations (heavier than 25KG or with a type certificate) that is not an excluded RPA as per CASR Part 101. - c.
+- 3.1.4.
+Note that the full names of Categories A to C primarily relate to crewed aircraft operations.
+Uncrewed aircraft, including remotely piloted aircraft (RPA), fit into these categories as follows: - a.
+Category A: RPAs conducting passenger transport aircraft operations (future). - b.
+Category B: type 1 RPA operations (heavier than 25 kg or with a type certificate) that is not an excluded RPA as per CASR Part 101. - c.
 Category C: no uncrewed aircraft operations. - d.
-Category D: type 2 RPA (at least 250g and under 25KG) that is not an excluded RPA as per CASR Part 101, and uncrewed balloons operations (payload of least 4KG). - 3.1.4 See Section 6. for details of reportable matters required to be reported. - 3.2 Reportable matters for each type of operation category
+Category D: type 2 RPA (at least 250 g and under 25 kg) that is not an excluded RPA as per CASR Part 101, and uncrewed balloons operations (payload of least 4 kg).

+3.2.
+Reportable matters for each type of operation category

-Category A operations have the most reporting requirements and Category D have the least reporting requirements.
+3.2.1.
+Category A operations have the most reporting requirements and Category D have the least requirements.
 The below table shows the types of safety occurrences that are either immediately reportable matters (telephone as soon as reasonably practicable and written report within 72 hours), or routine reportable matters (written report within 72 hours), for each type of operation category.

-Category Immediately reportable matters (IRM) Routine reportable matters (RRM) Category A (passenger transport) aircraft operations Aircraft accident Reportable serious aircraft incident Loss of separation standard between aircraft Declaration of an emergency in relation to the aircraft Serious property damage incident (external) Aircraft incidentAircraft incident (external) Category B (commercial non-passenger) aircraft operations Aircraft accident Loss of separation standard between aircraft Serious property damage incident (external) Reportable serious aircraft incident Declaration of an emergency in relation to the aircraft Aircraft incident (external) Category C (non-commercial) aircraft operations Aircraft accident - limited to fatal aircraft-related injuries, serious aircraft-related injuries or missing aircraft Loss of separation standard between aircraft Serious property damage incident (external) Aircraft accident other than reportable as an IRM Reportable serious aircraft incident Declaration of an emergency in relation to the aircraft Aircraft incident (external)

-Category Immediately reportable matters (IRM) Routine reportable matters (RRM) Category D (type 2 RPA and uncrewed balloons) aircraft operations Aircraft accident - limited to fatal aircraft-related injuries or serious aircraft-related injuries Serious property damage incident (external) Aircraft accident other than reportable as an IRM Loss of a separation standard between aircraft
+Category Immediately reportable matters (IRM) Routine reportable matters (RRM) Category A (passenger transport) aircraft operations Aircraft accident Reportable serious aircraft incident Loss of separation standard between aircraft Declaration of an emergency in relation to the aircraft Serious property damage incident (external) Aircraft incident Aircraft incident (external) Category B (commercial non-passenger) aircraft operations Aircraft accident Loss of separation standard between aircraft Serious property damage incident (external) Reportable serious aircraft incident Declaration of an emergency in relation to the aircraft Aircraft incident Aircraft incident (external) Category C (non- commercial) aircraft operations Aircraft accident - limited to fatal aircraft-related injuries, serious aircraft-related injuries or missing aircraft Loss of separation standard between aircraft Serious property damage incident (external) Aircraft accident other than reportable as an IRM Reportable serious aircraft incident Declaration of an emergency in relation to the aircraft Aircraft incident (external) Category D (type 2 RPA and uncrewed balloons) aircraft operations Aircraft accident - limited to fatal aircraft-related injuries or serious aircraft-related injuries Serious property damage incident (external) Aircraft accident other than reportable as an IRM Loss of a separation standard between aircraft

-3.3 Category A (passenger transport) aircraft operations
+3.3.
+Category A (passenger transport) aircraft operations